mc-ctrl/Hoyoverse-Theorycrafting-Library/Zenless_Zone_Zero/Stun.md

 # Why we need Stun

 When enemy is attacked, Daze will be accumlated.
 Enemy will fall into Stun after accumlating enoungh Daze.
-The Daze shown below HP is actually the Stun Ratio(Daze Buildup/ Max Stun).
+The Daze shown below HP is actually the Stun Ratio(Daze Buildup/ max Stun).
 The Stun Vulnerability Multiplier will be shown below Stun Ratio when Stunned.
 The information panel of BOSS enemy is displayed in the upper right corner of the screen.<br>
 **1. Stun applies a extra Vulnerability Multiplier which greatly increases agents' DMG.**<br>
 When there are two or more agents in your team, hitting an enemy stunned with a Heavy Hit can trigger a Combo Attack; generally, the last part of a Normal Attack, Dodge Counter, Special Attack, Ex Special Attack, Combo Attack, and Ultimate will have a Heavy Hit effect.
 One, two, three times of Combo Attacks can be triggered when attack Normal, Elite, BOSS enemies. <br>
 **2. Stun is a necessary to trigger Combo Attack.**<br>